Cable TV and Xfinity on Campus

 How to Connect:

 All residence hall rooms have one cable television outlet which resembles the “antenna or cable” input on the back of your television.
-You will need to purchase a 75 ohm coaxial cable to connect your television to the outlet.
+Students will need to purchase a 75 ohm coaxial cable to connect a television to the outlet.
 There are 2 types, "screw-on" and "push-on".
 Either will work, but "screw-on" is highly recommended for better reception.
-They are available in most stores that carry electronics.
-We recommend heavier coaxial cable (RG-6) for better picture quality as well as a length of 15 to 25 feet to reach most areas of your dorm room.
+Cables are available in most stores that carry electronics.
+A heavier coaxial cable (RG-6) is recommended for better picture quality as well as a length of 15 to 25 feet to reach most areas of rooms.
 Be careful not to bend the center copper pin on either end of your cable when connecting them.
-Please note that we encourage you not to use a splitter.
-Use of a splitter could compromise the TV signal and cause reception issues.
+Use of a splitter is discouraged as it could compromise the TV signal and cause reception issues.
+Need more help?
+Watch the video on connecting the TV to cable.

 Installing Your Television:

 For most TVs, when initially plugging in the power cord and connecting the coaxial cable to the cable television outlet, it will need to be told to "search" for available channels.
 Consult your TV manual to find out how your model television can be programmed.
 Most TVs will need to be set up with the “Cable TV” or “Digital Cable” as the program source.
 After setting this parameter, you will use the “scan” or “learn” feature to scan for available channels.
 We highly suggest that you perform the scanning process at least once a month since our cable provider may move or add channels at any time.
-Of course if you get stuck or need general assistance, please contact the OIT Help Desk at email@example.com or call 609-896-5000 x3000.
+Contact the Help Desk at [email protected] or call 609-219-3000 for additional help with Cable TV.